Watch Video

 Effective change management strategies involve identifying change advocates to build support and recognizing change-averse individuals who require additional support to engage with the change.
 While some individuals are generally resistant to change, others resist based on the proposed change.
 Focusing on understanding and reshaping perceptions is vital to driving meaningful change adoption.
 Journey Mapping is a service used to facilitate this understanding, walking stakeholder groups through the steps of a process from their perspective to identify friction points and optimal future states.
 This approach reveals current challenges and provides insights into reshaping the narrative to guide stakeholders through the change initiative.

 Throughout large, complex projects, the change management consultant collaborates with client project leads to identify potential sources of resistance.
-With this understanding, the consultant communicates the change message, measures support, and identifies both advocates and resisters.
+With this understanding, the consultant communicates the change message, measures support and identifies both advocates and resisters.
 The change message is delivered through various means to cater to different learning styles.
 While a cost-benefit analysis or case study may suffice for some stakeholders, many resisters, especially those inherently fearful of change or deeply invested in the current state, need more.
 Engaging these individuals often requires a compelling story that vividly illustrates the future state, appealing to their emotions.

 Even with a well-crafted narrative, some people may remain resistant.
 To address this, change management consultants develop communication campaigns based on sources of resistance and engage in one-on-one conversations to build trust.
 By guiding individuals step-by-step towards embracing the new direction, they ensure a smoother transition and a higher likelihood of project success.